AIM-Harvard/pyradiomics/docs/developers.rst

 Progress Reporting
 ------------------

 When operating in full-python mode, the calculation of the texture matrices can take some time.
-Therefor PyRadiomics provides the possibility to report the progress for calculation of GLCM and GLSZM.
+Therefore, PyRadiomics provides the possibility to report the progress for calculation of GLCM and GLSZM.
 This is only enabled in full-python mode when the verbosity (:py:func:`~radiomics.setVerbosity()`) is set to INFO or DEBUG.
 By default, none is provided and no progress of matrix calculation will be reported.